 GIFT CARD SERVICES

 2. Your Obligations.
-You agree to accept for processing any transaction initiated by a customer using a Gift Card without discrimination or regard to the customer who initiated the transaction or the terminal at which a transaction was initiated.
-You agree to exchange Gift Cards for cash, when required under applicable law.
-You agree to obtain, operate, and maintain at your own expense the Card Terminal and you are solely responsible for the accuracy and adequacy of all data transmitted by it or on its behalf for processing by or storage of information on IPS the Gift Card System.
-You agree to maintain sufficient "back-up" information and data to reconstruct any information or data loss due to any system malfunction and for reconciling your records with our reports and promptly notifying us of any discrepancies.
+You agree to accept for processing any transaction initiated by a customer using a Gift Card without discrimination of the customer or terminal where the transaction was initiated.
+You agree to exchange Gift Cards for cash when required under applicable law.
+You agree to obtain, operate, and maintain the Card Terminal at your own expense.
+You are solely responsible for the accuracy and adequacy of all data transmitted by it or on its behalf for processing by or storage of information on the Gift Card System.
+You agree to maintain sufficient "back-up" information and data to reconstruct any information or data loss due to any system malfunction and for reconciling your records with our reports and to promptly notify us of any discrepancies.
 You are responsible for all costs relating to the sale and distribution of Gift Cards and for associated marketing or advertising.
-You agree to bear all risk of loss, theft, alteration or damage to, or fraudulent or improper or unauthorized use of any Gift Card terminal upon the time of delivery of Gift Cards ordered through us or if ordered through a third party (with consent our consent).
+You agree to assume all risk of loss, theft, alteration or damage to, or fraudulent, improper, or unauthorized use of any Gift Card terminal upon the time of delivery of Gift Cards ordered through us or if ordered through a third party (with our consent).

 4. Your Right to Termination.
-You may terminate the Gift Card Services if the operation and administration of the Gift Card System is held to be illegal by any applicable judicial or regulatory authority.
-You will however not be entitled to a refund of any fees, charges, or other amounts paid to Intuit.
-You are solely responsible to notify your customers of any balance owed to the customer by you.
-Any refunds or Chargebacks arising from the unused portion of a Gift Card after termination are your sole and exclusive responsibility.
+You may terminate the Gift Card Services if the operation and administration of the Gift Card System is determined to be illegal by any applicable judicial or regulatory authority.
+However, you will not be entitled to a refund of any fees, charges, or other amounts paid to Intuit and any refunds or Chargebacks arising from the unused portion of a Gift Card after termination are your sole and exclusive responsibility.
+You are also solely responsible for notifying your customers of any balance owed to the customer by you.

 5. Gift Card System Downtime.
-You understand and agree that in the event that the Gift Card System is not able to verify transactions, Intuit will not process Transactions.
-You accept sole responsibility for any Transactions you authorizes under such circumstances.
-Merchant will indemnify and hold harmless Intuit from and against any and all damages, loss, liability, consequential damage, expense, claim or obligation arising in connection with unauthorized transactions.
+You understand and agree that in the event the Gift Card System is not able to verify transactions, Intuit will not process transactions.
+You accept sole responsibility for any transactions you authorize under such circumstances.
+Merchant will indemnify and hold Intuit harmless from and against any and all damages, loss, liability, consequential damage, expense, claim, or obligation arising in connection with unauthorized transactions.